AdamRWeinstein/SentimentAnalysis/README.md

 Each model is run through a method for hyperparameter tuning to identify the best parameters for that model.

-### Naive Bayes
+### Naive Bayes and Logistic Regression

-The Naive Bayes model is a probabilistic classifier that applies Bayes' theorem with strong (naive) independence assumptions.
-Despite its simplicity, it's often effective for text classification tasks.
-Our approach involves:
+Before implementing a deep learning solution, I wanted to explore shallow learning solutions to familiarize myself as well as set a baseline for what to expect performance-wise.
+I've implemented both a Naive Bayes and a Logistic Regression model from the SciKit Learn library.
+Our approach is as follows:

 - **Vectorization**: The text is converted into a numeric form using the Bag of Words (BoW) technique.
 - **TF-IDF Transformation**: The BoW vectors are further transformed using Term Frequency - Inverse Document Frequency (TF-IDF) to weigh terms based on their significance.

 Potential enhancements involve utilizing the `ngram_range` parameter in `CountVectorizer` to capture multi-word contexts.
 For example, adjusting the `ngram_range` to (1, 2) allows the model to consider both single words and two-word phrases (e.g. "I like words" with an ngram_range of (1, 2) would provide ["I", "like", "words", "I like", "like words"] rather than the current implementation with an ngram_range of (1, 1) providing ["I", "like", "words"]).
 This approach can help mitigate the model's assumption of token independence by incorporating local context directly into the tokenized data.

-### Logistic Regression

-Logistic Regression is used to model the probability of a binary outcome.
-It’s a statistical method for analyzing datasets and works well for binary classification.

 ### LSTM